MilanKacar/milankacar.github.io/_posts/2024-12-29-blog108-number-of-ways-to-form-a-target-string-given-a-dictionary.md

 ### 🧠 Thought Process

+### Intuition and Thought Process 🧠

 Before diving into the solution, let’s take a step back and understand the intuition behind solving the problem.
 The problem asks us to find the number of ways to form a target string from a list of words.
 This might seem challenging at first due to the constraints, but breaking it into smaller subproblems reveals an efficient approach using **dynamic programming**.

 #### Step 1: Understand the Problem 🔍
 The primary challenge is:
-1. **Forming the target string**: Each character in the target can be chosen from any string in the `words` list, but the selection rules are strict:
+1. **Forming the target string**: Each character in the target can be chosen from any string in the `words` list, but the rules for selection are strict:
    - Characters in each word are accessed left-to-right.
    - Once a character is used, all earlier indices in that word are "locked" and cannot be reused.

 This means:
-- To form a character in the target, we must count how many times that character appears at a given index across all words.
+- To form a character in the target, we need to count how many times that character appears at a given index across all words.
 - We need to combine these counts recursively to determine the total number of ways to form the entire target.

 #### Step 2: Break Down the Problem 🧩
 To form the `target[i]` using the characters in `words`, we must decide:
 1. **Skip** the current index `k` in `words` and move to the next index.
 This decision ensures we leave the current column untouched for forming later parts of the target.
 2. **Use** the current column to form `target[i]`.
-Here, the number of options depends on how often `target[i]` appears in column `k` of `words`.
+Here, the number of options depends on how many times `target[i]` appears in column `k` of `words`.
 We then recursively attempt to form the rest of the target (`target[i+1:]`) from the remaining columns.

 #### Step 3: Dynamic Programming (DP) Insight 💡
 Dynamic programming helps us efficiently compute overlapping subproblems: